cwgaldino/cwgaldino/notes/academic_writing/english.rst

 Tips on typography
 ====================

+- Where to use nonbreaking spaces:

-- If space is used between the text and the citation, use a nonbreaking space (text text text~\\cite{Foo2000} in LaTeX).
+    - If space is used between the text and the citation, use a nonbreaking space

+        - text text text~\\cite{Foo2000}

+    - Between text and references

+        - text text text~\\ref{...}

+    - Between a person's forenames and between multiple surnames

+        - Dr.~Faust
+        - Donald~E

+    - in units and in expressions in which figures and abbreviations (or symbols) are separated by a space

+        - 17~kg
+        - AD~565
+        - 2:50~pm
+        - £11~billion
+        - 5 |deg| ~24'~21.12"~N
+        - World War~II

+    - Between math symbols in apposition with nouns

+        - dimension~$d$
+        - function~$f(x)$

+    - When mathematical phrases are rendered in words

+        - equals~$n$
+        - less than~$\epsilon$

+    - When cases are being enumerated within a paragraph

+        - (b)~Show that $f(x)$ is (1)~continuous; (2)~bounded.

+    - If space is used between the text and an en dash, use a nonbreaking space.

+- Interword spaces:

-- Interword spaces: TeX assumes a period ends a sentence.
+    - TeX assumes a period ends a sentence.
 So, put a \\_ (where _ means “space”) in a sentence like:

         Smith et al.\\ say that...

-- Interword spaces 2: TeX assumes that a period do not end a sentence if an uppercase letter precedes the period.
+    - TeX assumes that a period do not end a sentence if an uppercase letter precedes the period.
 So use \\@ before the period:

         In the class, I gave Bob a C\@.
 Therefore, ...

 - Use small capitals to identify computer program names, designation of ionization states in atomic spectroscopy, and the names of logical operations; e.g., DWUCK, Fe II, and OR.
 See APS style guide: https://cdn.journals.aps.org/files/styleguide-pr.pdf